Determining your business’s value is crucial whether you’re seeking funding, planning for retirement, or preparing for a sale.

 Step | Valuation Method | Formula/Logic | Example of a Manufacturing Business |

 1. Gather Data | Market-Based Approach | Identify comparable businesses and gather data on their selling prices and financial metrics. | Research recent sales of similar manufacturing businesses in California.
-Gather data on selling prices, revenue, EBITDA, and any relevant qualitative factors (e.g., equipment age, market share). |
+Gather data on sold prices of businesses, Gross Revenue, EBITDA, and relevant qualitative factors (e.g., equipment age, market share). |

 2. Calculate Multiples | Market-Based Approach | Calculate valuation multiples for comparable businesses. | Calculate the EBITDA multiple for each comparable business (Selling Price / EBITDA). |